Presets

 37</Modal>

-Custom Transition Presets can be added to the theme.
-See the Creating a theme guide for more details.
+See the creating a theme guide for more details.

-To alleviate this problem with page-level transitions we recommend designers refer to the documentation provided in Figma.
+To alleviate this problem with page-level transitions, designers should refer to the documentation provided in Figma.

-The prefers-reduced-motion CSS media feature detects if the user has requested that their operating system or browser minimises the amount of non-essential motion displayed to the user.
-To ensure experiences are inclusive it is recommended to implement the prefers-reduced-motion
+The prefers-reduced-motion CSS media feature detects if the user has requested that their operating system or browser minimises the amount of non-essential motion displayed.

-feature to elements that have motion.
-By default, we support this feature for components in the NewsKit Design System that have motion applied to them eg. the Drawer, & Modal components.
+We also recommend using the prefers-reduced-motion feature on elements with motion.
+By default, we support this feature for components that have motion applied (e.g. drawer, and modal).

 Code example

-To implement this feature manually by using CSS:
+Here’s how to implement this feature using CSS:

 1@media (prefers-reduced-motion: reduce) {